-Based on the prospect of a no deal Brexit, in the interim the CE mark will still be valid in the UK.
+Based on the prospect of leaving the single market or a 'no deal' Brexit, in the interim the CE mark will still be valid in the UK.
 The CE mark will obviously be still expected within the EU, however in the UK the UKCA (UK Conformity Assessed) mark will be phased in over a period of time that is currently undefined.

 What does the UKCA mark mean?